 If you are planning to have a stall or event on University property, you might need to obtain a permit.

 - For TUSA-affiliated stall bookings, fill out the TUSA stall booking form on the TUSA site.

 - For all other groups, please use the Stall booking form (PDF 162.9KB).
 For conditions of stall bookings, see page 2 of the stall booking form.

 In accordance with University by-laws, a person shall not distribute or consume any liquor on University land except where a licence or permit has been obtained under the Liquor and Accommodation Act 1990, or where a liquor permit has been obtained from Infrastructure Service and Development (see liquor permit application details below).

 How to obtain a liquor permit

-For TUU-affiliated clubs and societies: go to the TUU liquor permit application page.
+For TUSA-affiliated clubs and societies: go to the TUSA liquor permit application page.

 For all other applicants:

 Step 1: If liquor is to be sold and/or an entry fee charged and alcohol served, first you need to apply for a Commissioner for Licensing Special Liquor permit

 Step 2: Then apply for a University liquor permit via the liquor permit application form (PDF 48.5KB) (attach the above special liquor permit if alcohol is to be sold at the event).